LdesignMedia/moodle-local_externalmonitor/README.md

 ![PHP7.2](https://img.shields.io/badge/PHP-7.2-brightgreen.svg)

 ## List of features
+- For now you can only monitor webservice calls.
 - Write to a logfile in `$CFG->tempdir\local_externalmonitor\`
 - Replay same request with a new `Curl` request to allow getting the response data for logging.
 - Viewing logs `/local/externalmonitor/view/logs.php`